ahsanashraf148/ahsanashraf148/README.md

 Hey 👋 This is Ahsan Ashraf, A Computer Scientist
 =============================

-I do coding, sometimes math, and staring at moon.
+I code, take interest in  maths, and sometimes stare at the moon.

 -------------------------